Darrell Strong

 Darrell Strong (born May 21, 1986) is an American former professional football player who was a tight end for the Oakland Raiders of the National Football League (NFL).
 He played college football for the Pittsburgh Panthers and was signed by the Raiders as an undrafted free agent in 2008.

-Early years
+Early life

 Darrel Strong was born in Ft.
 Lauderdale, Florida, and played for Plantation High School.

 College career

 Strong played college football at the University of Pittsburgh for the Panthers in Pittsburgh, Pennsylvania.
 During his tenure at the Pittsburgh program he played the tight end position.

 Professional career

 Strong was signed as an undrafted free agent by the Oakland Raiders in 2008.
 He played one game for the team.
 He was signed to the Sacramento Mountain Lions of the United Football League, this being where he recorded his only professional football touchdown.